gsbdarc/rcpedia/docs/_policies/workgroups.md

 ## What is a Workgroup?

 The [Stanford Workgroup Manager](https://workgroup.stanford.edu/){:target="_blank"}, is a web interface that allows Stanford community members to define groups of other community members based on their SUNet IDs for use in various applications.
-Each workgroup is assigned a unique name that succintly describes its purpose.
+Each workgroup is assigned a unique name that succinctly describes its purpose.

 Workgroups on the Yens are used to manage system logins as well as access to [project space](/_policies/services){:target="_blank"}.
 Each project space has a corresponding workgroup, so members of the workgroup `gsb-rc:jdoe-housing` have read/write access to data stored at `/zfs/projects/faculty/jdoe-housing`.
 Members of these project workgroups will also have login access to the Yen servers more generally.